Los Angeles Railway: Predecessor: Electric Railways

-Pacific Railway’s problems were such that the company was thrown into receivership in 1891, with James F. Crank appointed as receiver.
+Pacific Railway’s problems were such that the company was thrown into receivership in 1891, with James F. Crank was appointed as receiver.

-In 1892, they electrified the Depot Line, and opened it on August 1.

-They also started a line up North Spring and North Broadway Streets, but were forced to build a bridge over the Los Angeles River and Santa Fe rails, which postponed the opening of the line to East Los Angeles (Eastlake Park) until September 26, 1893.
+In 1892, Sherman and Clark electrified the Depot Line, and opened it on August 1.
+They extended the Crown Hill line east to the Santa Fe La Grande station, and also connected to the Southern Pacific Arcade station on Central.
+They also started a line to East Los Angeles (Eastlake Park) in 1892, laying track on North Spring and North Broadway Streets.
+They were forced to build a bridge over the Los Angeles River and Santa Fe rails, which postponed the opening of the line until September 26, 1893.

-The growth of the electric lines put severe pressure on the Pacific Cable Railway, which also faced other difficulties.
-The two rail companies began negotiations to possibly combine in August, 1892.
+The growth of the electric lines put severe pressure on the Pacific Cable Railway.
+The two rail companies began negotiations to possibly combine in August, 1892, but foreclosure and sale was their only option.
 On October 4, 1893, the sale of the Pacific Cable Railway was completed, and LACE acquired all of the assets, including their cable and horsecar lines.
-LACE was now the largest street railway operator in Los Angeles, owning about 90% of all lines.